talpor/django-dashing/docs/widgets.rst

         }

 getData
-    Function responsible to update `data` value, this function is executed each time interval specified in `interval` variable.
+    Function responsible to update the `scope` value, this function is executed each time interval specified in `interval` variable.
     You can rewrite this function to get data from an external source.
     *(default: return the browser time in a valid JSON format)*